maana-io/q-tutorials/maana-physical-quantity/Readme.md

 In this example we will create a new function that uses the physical quantity service to parse physical quantities from strings, and perform a dimensionally consistent computation with them.

 ### The Problem
-You would like to know the gauge pressure at the bottom of a well, and are given strings containing the atmospheric pressure, the depth of the well, the mud weight and the acceleration due to gravity.
+You would like to know the absolute pressure at the bottom of a well, and are given strings containing the atmospheric pressure, the depth of the well, the mud weight and the acceleration due to gravity.
 The computation that you would like to perform is described by the following formula:

 <p><p><img src="Formula.png" alt="Train", style="height: 100%; width: 25%; align: center"/>
 <p><p><img src="Nomenclature.png" alt="Nomenclature", style="height: 100%; width: 50%; align: center"/>